sunnysiddhu21/Netflix-Home-Page-Clone/README.md

 If you would like to contribute to the project, please follow the steps below:

 1. Fork the repository.
-2. Create a new branch for your feature: git checkout -b feature-name
+2. Create a new branch for your feature:  ```bash git checkout -b feature-name
-3. Make your changes and commit them: git commit -m 'Add new feature'
+3. Make your changes and commit them: ```bash git commit -m 'Add new feature
-4. Push to the branch: git push origin feature-name
+4. Push to the branch: ```bash git push origin feature-name
 5. Submit a pull request.